SwedenLivingWorld world_2_fill WorldBusiness BusinessSports sports-soccer SportsEntertainmentEntertain

-The conclusion that can be drawn is that Sweden is still an attractive country to prospect in.
-It's an upward trend, even if we're still far from the top, says Helena Kjellson, head of the Mining Authority, which is responsible for granting permits for new mines and is part of SGU.
+The conclusion that can be drawn is that Sweden remains an attractive country to prospect in.
+There is an upward trend, even if we are still far from the top, says Helena Kjellson, head of the Mining Authority, which is responsible for granting permits for new mines and is part of SGU.

 Significant increase

-It's still metals like copper, gold, and silver that most mining companies are looking for.
+It is still metals such as copper, gold, and silver that most mining companies are looking for.
 Noble metals dominate.
-But the growth rate is clearly highest, albeit from lower levels, among several so-called rare earth metals, minerals needed for the electrification of society.
-This includes, for example, cobalt, lithium, and molybden, according to SGU.
+However, the growth rate is clearly highest, albeit from lower levels, among several so-called rare earth metals, minerals needed for the electrification of society.
+This includes, for example, cobalt, lithium, and molybdenum, according to SGU.
 These applications have in many cases increased by several hundred percent over four years.

-The EU and the Swedish government want more companies to be willing to extract these so-called critical metals, which Europe has a large deficit of.
+The EU and the Swedish government want more companies to be willing to extract these so-called critical metals, which Europe has a significant shortage of.

 We have a bedrock that differs from continental Europe.
 And what we hear from our applicant companies is that they perceive Sweden as a stable democracy, a safe jurisdiction, says Helena Kjellson.